FabioBiao/Gulp-Sass-template/README.md

 Task 2: is the default gulp.
 With a watch, every time you update a scss file it will generate a new main.css

 ## 5# All done, after this point just go to console and write "gulp" and you will start generating your css files.
+Or use a task example of tasks on our gulpfile: gulp styles gulp main-styles gulp scripts gulp min-scripts

 ## 6#
 If you want to concat all files into one.
 This is usefull to create main.css for example.